Aviation of World War II

 "The cylinder jackets are made separate for each cylinder, aluminium alloy castings, in two parts, bolted together in way of the combustion chamber.
 The liners are in two pieces, bolted together about a central belt with the protecting combustion ring held between them.

 "Oil engine pistons have a number of design considerations requiring quite different treatment compared with normal petrol engine practice.
 For example, the piston crowns should be at as high a temperature as possible to reduce heat losses and maintain the highest ignition temperature.
 An oil-tight gudgeon is essential.
 The proposed piston is one of composite construction, the crown and skirt being in one part from an alloy steel pressing, surrounding a forged, light alloy central portion in which are formed the gudgeon inside bearings.
 A heat-resisting steel cap prevents heat travelling down via the outside in which the piston rings are held.
 All three pistons are held together by a single central bolt for reasons of possible differential expansion.
-This is shown in Figs. 5 and 6, while with the Junkers design.
+This is shown in Figs. 5 and 6, while Fig. 7 gives a comparison with the Junkers design.

 "The design of an efficient scavenge pump is the most difficult feature of any two-stroke engine; therefore, to start with, the scavenge pressure and excess volume required should be as low as possible."